YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Do not rely only on memory after a payment conversation.
 Save the clinic messages you already have, note what was explained, keep the final medical plan clear in your own files, and keep the payment proof separate from informal chat summaries.

-Payment questions can reveal clinic choice risks
+Payment questions that become clinic choice warning signs

 Payment questions become warning signs when the answers are evasive, rushed, or disconnected from the surgical plan.
 Be especially careful if the clinic changes the price repeatedly, gives a large graft number before proper review, pressures you to pay before explaining surgeon involvement, will not say whether a refund policy exists, or treats basic financial questions as disrespectful.